 8 Chest Pains You Might Mistake for a Heart Attack

-Severe heartburn may cause you to panic, wondering, “Am I having a heart attack?!”
-If you have any doubt, call 911.
+Severe heartburn symptoms have been behind many a fake heart attack.
+They can definitely cause you to panic—again, if you have any doubt, call 911.
 If, however, you aren’t at risk for a heart attack, and you have reason to believe the pain you’re experiencing is from acid in your esophagus, try taking an antacid.
 This should soothe the burning pain of indigestion.
-These are the foods and drinks that can trigger heartburn or make it worse.
-And here’s a cheat sheet to tell the difference between heartburn and a heart attack.
+Monitor your diet and limit or stop eating these foods and drinks that can trigger heartburn or make it worse.
+(Here’s a cheat sheet to tell the difference between heartburn and a heart attack.)

-Another possible cause of chest pain is shingles, says Kristine Arthur, MD, an internist with MemorialCare Medical Group in Fountain Valley, California.
-Shingles, which are a resurgence of the chicken pox virus in the body, can cause severe pain that radiates around one side of the rib cage.
-Usually there is a significant rash too.
+Another possible cause of chest pain that may mimic a heart attack is shingles, says Kristine Arthur, MD, an internist with MemorialCare Medical Group in Fountain Valley, California.
+Shingles, which are a resurgence of the chickenpox virus in the body, can cause severe pain that radiates around one side of the rib cage.
+Usually, there is a significant rash too.
 However, in some cases, it’s so small you may not see it.
 “You should suspect shingles if the pain follows the line of a rib and if there are any type of skin changes along the area that hurt,” says Dr. Arthur.
 “It is almost always only on one side.”
-These are the shingles symptoms you could be ignoring.

-Typically, pancreatitis—inflammation of the pancreas, a long flat gland behind the stomach—causes abdominal pain, but the pain can radiate into the chest, causing you to think it’s heart-related.
-You’ll need a medical workup to determine the cause of the pain, as blood work and medical imaging can help your doctor make the proper diagnosis.
-Here are silent signs it could be pancreatic cancer.
+Typically, pancreatitis—inflammation of the pancreas, a long flat gland behind the stomach—causes abdominal pain, but the pain can radiate into the chest, causing you to think it’s heart-related, according to the National Institute of Diabetes and Digestive and Kidney Diseases.
+You’ll need a medical workup to determine the cause of the pain, as blood work and medical imaging can help your doctor make the proper diagnosis. ( Here are silent signs it could be pancreatic cancer.)

 Tightening of the chest, heart palpitations, sweaty palms, lightheadedness—these are all symptoms of a heart attack.
 They’re also symptoms of a panic attack.
 If you experience panic disorders, ask your doctor to evaluate your heart health, so that the next time a panic attack occurs, you’ll know what to do.
-If you have any doubt during such an attack, go to the ER.
-Here’s what it’s really like to live with anxiety.
+If you have any doubt during such an attack, go to the emergency room.

 Because pain can radiate from the stomach to the chest, the pain of stomach ulcers may manifest as chest pain.
 “Anything from the mouth down to the stomach can be the cause of chest pains,” Dr. Weinberg says.
 You’ll need to be evaluated by your physician to determine whether or not your chest pains are from ulcers, but if you have a history of stomach ulcers, this is a likely cause.